 You’ve had COVID-19 before and are exposed again to someone with COVID-19

 If you have previously tested positive for COVID-19, you will not be considered a close contact for 28 days after your release from isolation.
 After 28 days, you will be considered a close contact if you are re-exposed to COVID-19 and meet the close contact definition.
 You will need to quarantine and get tested.
-Call the Staff Health COVID Hotline 0466 429 359 (7 days, 0830-1600) for advice, if required.
+Staff Health can provide advice as required on 08 8282 0792.